dogsbodytech/dbt-lambda-functions/README.md

 Most of these functions act as simple webhooks to add aditional functionality that isn't offered natively.

+## Current Lambda Functions

+### func_Sirportly_Pushover
+TBD

+### func_Hello_World
+A very basic "Hello World" function that can be used as a test/debug/template function

 ## Repo
 We have one repo for all Lambda functions.
 We did this for simplicity and to save duplication of code.

 Each Lambda function exists in it's own subdirectory beginning `func_`

 Shared (library) files are in the `includes` subdirectory.
-This folder is automatically included in each function.
-Make sure filenames don't clash.
+This folder is automatically included in each function. *Make sure filenames don't clash*.

 ### Branches
 All development should be done in the `dev` branch ;-)

-Once you have tested it (in AWS) then it can be moved to the XXXX branch and re-deployed
+Once you have tested it (in AWS) then it can be moved to a production branch and re-deployed

 ### On commit
 GitHub Actions deploy all the functions to AWS Lambda